Opnwall/pfSense-repo/src/pfSense-pkg-dnscrypt-proxy/README.md

 This localized edition is based on the original [nopoz/pfsense-dnscrypt-proxy](https://github.com/nopoz/pfsense-dnscrypt-proxy) project.
-It adds English, Simplified Chinese, and Traditional Chinese interface support.
+Added multi-language support for the WebGUI and support for the Opnwall pfSense software repository.

 > **Note:** This is a community-maintained package and is not affiliated with or supported by Netgate.